LaxarJS/laxar-angular2-adapter/README.md

 Feel free to provide a "real" path here or even use an embedded template string, if you don't want to use this mechanism.

-### Creating and using an Angular 2 control
+### Creating and using an Angular 2 Control

 Control support for Angular 2 in LaxarJS is limited to loading the correctly themed stylesheet of the control for you.
-To be able to use a control (the module and all assets defined for that module) in a widget, you need to import its implementation in the widget and add the according dependencies to the module definition of the widget.
+To be able to use a control (an Angular module and all assets defined for that module) in a widget, you need to import its implementation in the widget and add the corresponding dependencies to the Angular module definition of the widget.
-For simplicity we recommend to define and export a module from your control source file and add that as import to your widget module.
+For simplicity, we recommend to define and export a module from your control source file and add that as an import to your widget module.

 So let's assume the following exemplary control, only defining a directive that modifies the text color of element it is used on:

 ```typescript
 import { Directive, ElementRef, NgModule } from '@angular/core';